-The International Wine & Spirit Compeitition (also known as The IWSC) is a professional Wine & Spirit competition of 50 years standing based in the UK.
+The International Wine & Spirit Compeitition (also known as IWSC) is a professional wine & spirit competition of 50 years standing based in the UK.
 Under the umbrella of the IWSC there are two operating units:

 You do not have to give us any personal information in order to use our websites.
 However, if you wish to register on this website, subscribe to a service, book a stand or visitor ticket to our events, request information or provide content for inclusion in our publications we may collect personal information as detailed below.

 We may collect personal data about you as follows:

 “Professional information” includes, but is not limited to, name, address, job title, company name, phone number, email address, as well as questions answered on survey or registration forms, and your preferences as to the types of marketing you would like to receive from us.

 Some of the information you provide to us will be transmitted electronically, e.g. information provided via our websites or by email.
 We would remind you that information transmitted via the internet is not completely secure and although we will do our best to protect any information transmitted in this way, we cannot guarantee its complete security.

 We have put in place appropriate security measures to prevent your personal data being accidently lost, accessed or used in an unauthorised way, altered or disclosed.
 All information you provide to us is stored on our secure servers located in the United Kingdom.
 No information you provide to us is transferred to, or stored at, a destination outside the European Economic Area except with your prior consent.

 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.